 Troubleshooting is often required in homes any time something that uses electricity stops working.
 Here at Absolute Electric we are experts in residential troubleshooting, due to our experience in both residential new construction and residential remodel construction.
 We can quickly locate where the problem originates at an correct it on the spot.
 Common problems can be any of the following:

-Bad spliceare often the culprit of a power outage in a section of your home.
+Bad splices are often the culprit of a power outage in a section of your home.
 The most common method of splicing wires that not only causes power outages, but also causes electrical fires is Crimp barrel splicing.
 This type of splicing is notorious for going bad and or starting fires.
 It was a common method of splicing wires used for several years through the 60’s, 70’s and 80’s in track homes across North America.
 If you think you may have this type of splicing throughout your home and are concerned, give us a call so we can set up a service call to determine if you do.

 Bad circuit breakers or tripped circuit breakers can also be the culprit for a loss in power.
 If you find that one of your circuit breakers has tripped, you can reset it by firmly pushing the handle or switch all the way to the off position, and then back to the on position.
 If this restores power and it doesn’t trip again, chances are you had a temporary overload.
 If it does trip again, you possibly have a short in your wiring and we recommend you give us a call to check the circuit before resetting.